Acce0ss/advcompogallery-sailfish/README.md

 advcompogallery-sailfish
 ========================

-Advanced Component Gallery, as an example application for Skrolli 2015.1
+Advanced Component Gallery, as an example application for

+Skrolli 2015.2 (QtSensors)
+Skrolli 2015.3 (QtPositioning, QtLocation)